Mount Spickard

 Mount Spickard (pronounced SPICK' erd) is a 8980 ft mountain peak in the North Cascades, a mountain range in the U.S. state of Washington.
 Located 2 mi south of the Canada–US border, it is part of the Chilliwack Group, a subrange of the Skagit Range which is part of the North Cascades.
 It is composed mainly of gneiss and is part of two major drainage basins: that of the Skagit River and Fraser River.

 With a topographic prominence of over 4700 ft, Mount Spickard is one of the most prominent peaks in the state, and has two minor summits.
-It was named for a climber who fell to his death while ascending another nearby mountain peak.
+It was named for Dr. Warren J. Spickard Jr., a climber who fell to his death while ascending another nearby mountain peak.
 The first to ascend it was Walter B. Reaburn, in 1904.

 Description

 Mount Spickard rises to 8980 ft in the northernmost extreme of North Cascades National Park, making it the 5th highest peak in the park and the 16th highest in the state.
 Its prominence of 4779 ft is the ninth-greatest in the state and makes it the 70th-most prominent peak in the United States.
 It is located 19 mi northwest of Jack Mountain, the nearest higher peak.

 The main summit of Spickard has two sub-peaks.
 The taller of the two is a 8824 ft summit, with a prominence of 304 ft, 0.3 mi to the northeast of the true summit.
 The shorter is located 0.5 mi southwest of the main peak and rises to 8405 ft, but has 364 ft of prominence.
 In his popular climbing guide, Fred Beckey uses the name "Peak 8824" for the northeast sub-peak.

 High ridges connect Mount Spickard to other peaks.
 A ridge to the southwest connects Spickard with Twin Spires (also called Mox Peaks) and the Ridge of Gendarmes.
 The high ridges to the southeast of Mount Spickard are somewhat broken up by glacier-couloirs but connect Spickard with summits known as Tombstone Peak and Peak 7153.
 Another high ridge extends to the northeast.
 The ridge to the northwest is broken by a saddle point but otherwise extends several miles, curving north and east, around Silver Lake to Mount Custer Ridge, Mount Rahm, and Devils Tongue.